 Easy Roasted Winter Squash and Sausage with Herbs

-Easy Roasted Winter Squash with Sausage and Herbs is a perfect dinner for a cold fall or winter night and this dinner is dairy-free, gluten-free, low-glycemic, and South Beach Diet Phase Two!
+Easy Roasted Winter Squash with Sausage and Herbs is a perfect dinner for a cold fall or winter night and this dinner is low-glycemic, gluten-free (with gluten-free sausage) and dairy-free!
+Use Sheet Pan Meals for more dinners like this one.

 Winter squash is one of those perfect vegetables that’s easy to grow, nutritious, and versatile, and when it’s roasted into caramelized goodness like this Easy Roasted Winter Squash with Sausage with Herbs, I think it’s one of the best-tasting foods in the world.I never liked squash as a kid, but by my late twenties my Grandma Denny taught me to like butternut squash that she’d roast in a hot oven, then mash with lots of butter, salt, and pepper.